Torino scorer Nkoulou takes a knee as Serie A resumes - WHIZ News

 Italy has been one of the hardest hit countries by the coronavirus, with nearly 35,000 deaths attributed to COVID-19.
 It was also the first country in Europe to shut down its soccer league on March 9.

 Serie A is resuming this weekend with four catchup matches, in empty stadiums.
-Hellas Verona hosts Cagliari later, while on Sunday Atalanta welcomes Sassuolo and Inter Milan will play Sampdoria.
+Hellas Verona beat Cagliari 2-1 in the late match.
+On Sunday Atalanta hosts Sassuolo and Inter Milan welcomes Sampdoria.

 However, Parma goalkeeper Luigi Sepe saved Andrea Belotti’s spot kick.